Mark Judy and Ubuntu

 Former Cascade Medical leader remembered for commitment, philosophy

-Mark Judy served as Cascade Medical’s chief executive officer from 2009-2011, bringing with him decades of healthcare leadership experience.
+Mark Judy served as Cascade Medical’s chief executive officer from 2009 through 2011, bringing with him decades of healthcare leadership experience.
 He served as CEO of Everett General Hospital from 1983-1994 and of Valley General Hospital from 2000-2009.
 He also served on the Washington State Hospital Association Board of Trustees from 2001 to 2011.
 He was awarded the Joe Hopkins Memorial Award in 1996.

 He and his wife, Terri, also were involved in mission work.
-Through the late 1990s and again after leaving Cascade Medical in 2011, they worked with various roles for the Africa Inland Mission in Kenya, East Africa.
+Through the late 1990s and again after leaving Cascade Medical in 2012, they worked with various organizations in Kenya, East Africa, including the Kijabe Hospital and Africa Inland Mission.

 After retiring, Mark Judy remained an integral part of multiple foundation and mission boards, including Cascade Medical Foundation and Bethany of the Northwest.